NexPlayer/iOS-SDK/advanced.md

 Specifies additional fields to be sent along with the normal headers in RTSP requests.

 RTSP requests are very similar to HTTP requests, and include a header consisting of a set of required fields.
-Thismethod adds additional fields that will be sent as part of future RTSP requests.
+This method adds additional fields that will be sent as part of future RTSP requests.

 One possible use of this, for example, is to set a user agent identifier to be used in RTSP requests.

 Each call to this method adds one field.
 To add multiple fields, call this method multiple times.
 There is currently no way to delete a field once it has been added, although the value could be set to an empty string.

-If the specified field already exists, the current value of that field and the set of RTSP methods to which it applies will be overwritten.
+If the specified field already exists, the current value of that field and the set of RTSP methods to which it applies will be over written.
 That is, if this method is called more than once with the same header field specified, only the most recent call will be used for the value and RTSP method set of that header field.

 There are several request types that are part of the RTSP protocol, and when a header is added, you must specify with which request types it will be included.
 This is done by performing a bitwise OR on one or more of the following values, and specifying the result in the `methodCombination` parameter: